Trambled/OzarkClient/README.md

 5. Go into the file, look for build > libs > then you should see three .jar files, the one that has -all in end of it is the jar file you should use.

-6. Accept ozark owns you.
+6. Accept Ozark owns you.

-U also need a JDK, a free one is adopt open jdk https://adoptopenjdk.net/
+U also need a JDK, a free one is adopt open JDK https://adoptopenjdk.net/

 ## Issues and Crashes

-if you have certain issues, send someone who helps contribute to here your crash log, this will help us know what caused said crash and why it happened,
+If you have certain issues, send someone who helps contribute to here your crash log, This will help us know what caused said crash and why it happened.

-join this if u already arent in it for some reason: https://discord.gg/yHcBBDKDtY
+Join this if u already aren't in it for some reason: https://discord.gg/yHcBBDKDtY

-## how to use
+## How to use

 What's the default bind for ClickGUI?